Ungredda/awesome-european-cloud/readme.md

 ### PaaS

 - [Clever cloud](https://www.clever-cloud.com/) - Clever Cloud is an IT Automation platform.
 We manage all the ops work while you focus on your business value :fr:.
+- [Scalingo](https://scalingo.com/) - Scalingo is a high availability (99.9% SLA) Platform as a Service with an expert support.
+Our mission is to remove the pain of handling servers, application stacks, software dependencies and databases. :fr:.

 ### Storage